 15 years or more of service -- 30 days per year

 The above is modified as follows:

 Effective October 1, 2001, employees hired prior to October 21, 1994 shall be entitled to accrue up to sixty (60) working days of sick leave during any one year, including the days earned or to be earned in the current sick leave year.
 Once an employee has accrued 60 working days, the employee will only accrue New York City Earned Sick Leave Act days (if applicable) and any other similar days required by law.

 Non-union support staff employees hired on or after October 21, 1994, will accrue sick leave as follows:

-Employees, after thirty (30) days of employment, they shall be entitled to accrue paid sick leave earned at the rate of one (1) day for each month of employment, retroactive to date of hire, up to a maximum of twelve (12) days per year, except as otherwise required by the New York City Earned Sick Leave Act.
+Employees, after thirty (30) days of employment, they shall be entitled to accrue paid sick leave earned at the rate of one (1) day for each month of employment, retroactive to date of hire, up to a maximum of twelve (12) days per year, except as otherwise required by the New York Safe and Sick Leave.

-Employees, after one (1) or more years of employment with the University shall be entitled to accrue a total of twelve (12) additional days of sick leave as of the beginning of his/her second and each subsequent year of employment, provided that at no time will an employee be entitled to accumulate more than sixty (60) working days of sick leave during any one year, including the days earned or to be earned in the current sick leave year, except as otherwise required by the New York City Earned Sick Leave Act.
+Employees, after one (1) or more years of employment with the University shall be entitled to accrue a total of twelve (12) additional days of sick leave as of the beginning of his/her second and each subsequent year of employment, provided that at no time will an employee be entitled to accumulate more than sixty (60) working days of sick leave during any one year, including the days earned or to be earned in the current sick leave year, except as otherwise required by the New York Safe and Sick Leave.